JohnPhamous/strava-box/README.md

 - **STRAVA_CLIENT_ID:** The client ID you got from the Strava API page.
 - **STRAVA_CLIENT_SECRET:** The client secret you got from the Strava API page.
 - **STRAVA_REFRESH_TOKEN:** The refresh token you got from the Strava API page.

+### Errors

+If for whatever reason an update fails on CircleCI, you may have to re-copy a new `STRAVA_REFRESH_TOKEN` from https://www.strava.com/settings/api.